To be honest, there's not much to see here.

 I (Bernardo Malfitano) had set up a website here in the days before Web 2.0, to share some of my pictures and other random stuff.
 However, now that you can share photos and thoughts with the internet at large through Flickr and Reddit and Imgur, with your friends on Facebook, and with fellow enthusiasts and hobbyists in specialized blogs and web forums (such as FenceCheck and Van's Air Force and CAVOK), there's not much of a point to having a personal website anymore.

 But for what it's worth, since you're here, you may want some basic info about me.
 So let's see...
 I'm originally from Brazil.
-I'm obviously a huge airplane geek: I have watched every aviation documentary and read every book about airplanes that I could find since I was a little kid, I own an RV-6 and am learning to fly aerobatics in it, I have always enjoyed writing about airplanes, when I was at Stanford I created and taught a course about the history of aviation technology (for which I wrote a 180-pgae book), I have taken pictures of airplanes (mostly at airshows) that have been featured in books and news articles and won awards...
+I'm obviously a huge airplane geek: I have watched every aviation documentary and read every book about airplanes that I could find since I was a little kid, I own an RV-6 and am learning to fly aerobatics in it (I also enjoy long trips), I have always enjoyed writing about airplanes, when I was at Stanford I created and taught a course about the history of aviation technology (for which I wrote a 180-pgae book), I have taken pictures of airplanes (mostly at airshows) that have been featured in books and news articles and won awards...
 What else...
 I also enjoy photography and running.
 I'm a Unitarian Universalist (which basically means I'm an atheist who likes to go to church).
 Since 2008 I have lived in the Puget Sound area and worked for Boeing doing fracture mechanics research: doing lab tests to figure out the fatigue behavior of new materials and new structural shapes, and creating and improving equations for computer simulations of structural fatigue and other aging phenomena so that we can use computer analysis to make good predictions about how airplane structures will age, without having to necessarily test every new component we design.
 It's interesting work.

 My website used to mostly focus on information about upcoming airshows and pictures from the airshows I went to.
 However, nowadays there are many websites with much better and more thorough airshow calendars: MILAVIA, UKAR, Airshow.com, FenceCheck's database and calendar, World Airshow News' lists of airshows in North America and overseas...
 And now that tons and tons of people post their airshow photos and videos on Flickr and Facebook and YouTube (and now that websites like FenceCheck and World Airshow News and UKAR and CAVOK all strive to cover every airshow out there), I no longer feel like I need to document all these airshows myself.
 I will let the power of Web 2.0 do it for me in a distributed way.
 And when I feel like covering an airshow myself once in a while, I know that I still can if I want to.